14 Jul Gold in the Age of COVID 19

 #3 Fear of recession and the global debt

 In 2019, we had a trade war between China and the U.S., which put pressure on economies both in China, the U.S., and other countries.
-We had fears of recession and collapsing the equity market, which were not even related to the Coronavirus yet.
+We had fears of recession and collapsing the equity market, which was not even related to the Coronavirus yet.

 As we know, the economy was looking like we were moving out after 2008.
 And the question was not: Is there going to be a new financial crisis?
 But instead: How much sooner will the financial crisis happen?
-Again, back then there was no pandemic in sight.
+Again, back then there was no pandemic insight.

 Looking at the level of debts in 2019, the records were high in terms of debt.
 And that shows major concerns with investors on the ability of the government and other entities to pay their debt.
 We have the same problem here in China.
 Questions about the sustainability of both households and corporations are yet to be solved even as we move forward out of this Coronavirus situation.